 95 See, for an example of the cursory analysis to which free trade legislation is frequently subject, CSIS CONGRESSIONAL STUDY GROUP ON MEXICO, supra, note 10.
 Another illuminating example is the continuing dispute as to whether the American effort to roll back Japanese import quotas on such items as beef, citrus and wheat in Asia will actually benefit American consumers and producers as opposed to producers in Australia, Canada or New Zealand.
 Agricultural economists have noted that, especially in the case of wheat and beef, Japanese consumers would most likely have imported less expensive beef from either Australia or New Zealand, or premium red wheat from Canada, in the absence of quotas.
 Instead, Japanese quotas, apparently to promote good relations with the United States, were utilized to artificially increase imports from the United States.
 During 1960-1988, when quotas were in effect, American exports to Japan rose 30% per year even though America exported relatively little beef to any other country, and was in fact a net beef importer.
-Similarly, during the same period, Canadian red wheat imports by Japan fell from 50% of the Japanese market in the early 1960s to less than 25% by the late 1980s, while the U.S. share increased from 35% to close to 60%.
+Similarly, during the same period, Canadian red wheat imports by Japan fell from 50% of the Japanese market in the early 1960's to less than 25% by the late 1980's, while the U.S. share increased from 35% to close to 60%.
 Canadian red wheat, however, was greatly preferred by Japanese millers.
-Statistics such as these suggest to agricultural economists that the United States may actually lose market shares in Japan or other Asian markets if it insists or the reduction of highly favorable quotas consistent with the country's overall free trade ideology.
+Statistics such as these suggest to agricultural economists that the United States may actually lose market shares in Japan or other Asian markets if it insists on the reduction of highly favorable quotas consistent with the country's overall free trade ideology.
 See e.g., Alston, Carter & Jarvis, Discriminatory Trade: The Case of Japanese Beef and Wheat Imports, 38 CANADIAN JOURNAL OF AGRICULTURAL ECONOMICS, 197-214 (1990); Alston, Carter & Jarvis, Our Beef With Government Beef Trade Experts, CHOICES, 34-35 (1990), and Alston, Carter & Jarvis, Japanese Beef Trade Liberalization: It May Not Benefit Americans, CHOICES (1989) 26-30.
-For a contrary view of the beef liberalization initiatives, see Coyle & Dyck, It Will Benefit American Agriculture, CHOICES (1989) at 27-31 and Coyle & Dyck,
+For a contrary view of the beef liberalization initiatives, see Coyle & Dyck, It Will Benefit American Agriculture, CHOICES (1989) at 27-31 and Coyle & Dyck, Our Beef With University Beef Trade Experts, CHOICES (1990) at 35.
+That such disputes concerning the effectiveness of extremely contentious, and politically expensive, policy disputes between the United States and Japan still exist further illustrates the ineffective character of much of American international trade analyses.
+California agriculture must insure that, whatever the outcome of the U.S.-Mexico free trade agreement negotiations, the final shape of the agreement is determined by the best available policy analyses.